linumolk/Olist-Store-Sales-Analysis-Using-Excel-SQL-Tableau/README.md

 ---

 ### 📁 Dataset Overview
-The dataset consists of **9 relational tables**, including orders, customers, products, sellers, payments, and reviews.
+The dataset contained the details of Olist Store Sales from the year 2016 to 2018 with over 100k orders.
+The 9 tables contained the informations about Olist’s customers, customer locations, orders, products, sellers and reviews.

 ---